rasterio/rasterio/docs/cli.rst

 merge
 -----

-The merge command can be used to flatten a stack of identically layed out datasets.
+The merge command can be used to flatten a stack of identically structured datasets.

 .. code-block:: console

-    $ rio merge rasterio/tests/data/R*.tif -o result.tif
+    $ rio merge rasterio/tests/data/R*.tif merged.tif

 shapes
 ------